abdou-u/portfolio/README.md

-# Ahmed Abdelmalek's Portfolio 🎉
+# Ahmed's Portfolio 🎉

 Welcome to my personal portfolio!
 This is where I showcase my projects, skills, and experiences.
 I'm excited to share my journey and work with you. 🚀

 ## About Me 👨‍💻

-Hi, I'm Ahmed Abdelmalek, a passionate software developer and student at EPFL.
+Hi, I'm Ahmed, a passionate software developer and student at EPFL.
 I love exploring new technologies and building innovative solutions.

 ## Technologies Used 🛠️